mintoolkit/mint/README.md

 - `profile` - Performs basic container image analysis and dynamic container analysis, but it doesn't generate an optimized image.
 - `run` - Runs one or more containers (for now runs a single container similar to `docker run`)
 - `merge` - Merge two container images (optimized to merge minified images).
-- `images` - Get information about container images (example: `slim --quiet images`).
+- `images` - Get information about container images (example: `mint --quiet images`).
 - `vulnerability` - Execute vulnerability related tools and operations (`epss`).
 - `version` - Shows the version information.
 - `appbom` - Shows the application BOM (app composition/dependencies).
-- `update` - Updates Slim to the latest version.
+- `update` - Updates Mint to the latest version.
 - `help` - Show the available commands and global flags

-Example: `slim build my/sample-app`
+Example: `mint build my/sample-app`

 See the `USAGE DETAILS` section for more details.
-Run `slim help` to get a high level overview of the available commands.
-Run `slim COMMAND_NAME` without any parameters and you'll get more information about that command (e.g., `slim build`).
+Run `mint help` to get a high level overview of the available commands.
+Run `mint COMMAND_NAME` without any parameters and you'll get more information about that command (e.g., `mint build`).

-If you run `slim` without any parameters you'll get an interactive prompt that will provide suggestions about the available commands and flags. `Tabs` are used to show the available options, to autocomplete the parameters and to navigate the option menu (which you can also do with Up and Down arrows). `Spaces` are used to move to the next parameter and `Enter` is used to run the command.
+If you run `mint` without any parameters you'll get an interactive prompt that will provide suggestions about the available commands and flags. `Tabs` are used to show the available options, to autocomplete the parameters and to navigate the option menu (which you can also do with Up and Down arrows). `Spaces` are used to move to the next parameter and `Enter` is used to run the command.
 For more info about the interactive prompt see [`go-prompt`](https://github.com/c-bata/go-prompt).

 ## USAGE DETAILS

-`slim [global options] command [command options] <target image ID or name>`
+`mint [global options] command [command options] <target image ID or name>`

 Commands: